microsoft/msquic/docs/Execution.md

 Additionally, important events, such as "shutdown complete" events provide crucial information to the application to function properly.
 Without these events, the application cannot not know when it is safe to clean up objects.

-Applicationss are expected to keep any execution time in the callbacks **to a minimum**.
+Applications are expected to keep any execution time in the callbacks **to a minimum**.
 MsQuic does not use separate threads for the protocol execution and upcalls to the application.
 Therefore, any significant delays on the callback **will delay the protocol**.
 Any significant time or work needed to be completed by the application must happen on its own thread.